kibet-gilbert/co1_metaanalysis/README.md

 The identification of haplotypes and friquencies is done using `pegas::haplotype()` function of the pegas R package.
 3. **Haplotype Network**
 This can be computed using `pegas::haploNet()` function and the plot is visualized using `plot()` function, with the legend displayed using `legend()` function.

 #### Phylogeographic Differentiation
+**Testing for phylogeographic differentiation**
 Second is to test if there is any empirical semblance of phylogeographic differentiation using statisical tests.
-There are two options here too GUI based like PERMUTcpSSR or command line based like diveRsity package in R.
+There are two options here too GUI based like PERMUTcpSSR (Windows ONLY) or command line based like diveRsity package in R. An alternative to diveRsity R is finePOP  R package by [Nakamichi et. al.]( https://doi.org/10.1111/1755-0998.12663) that is based on empirical Bayes estimation
+##### diveRsity R package
+[diveRsity](https://cran.r-project.org/web/packages/diveRsity/index.html): "An R package for the estimation and exploration of population genetics parameters and their associated errors" by [Keenan et al., 2013](https://doi.org/10.1111/2041-210X.12067).
+Using `diveRsity::fastDivPart()` function one can calculate Jost's D (Jost, 2008) and Wright's FST (Weir & Cockerham, 1984) statistics to assess population differentiation using a number of permutation replicates (e.g 10,000).
+This function accepts only [`genpop` file format](https://genepop.curtin.edu.au/help_input.html) in either three or two digit format.

 Third is to estimate number of population clusters (K) based on geographical and genetic distance.
 This generates haplogroups that are generally phylogenetically closely related within clusters and geographically clustered.
-Again two options are available: GUI based tools like SAMOVA in SPADS1 (Windows) and command line based like GENELAND, an R package.
+Again two options are available: GUI based tools like SAMOVA in SPADS1 (Windows ONLY) and command line based like GENELAND, an R package.

 Fourth, AMOVA test is conducted to test the percentage of variation attributable to; (1) groups, (2) localities and (3) differences among individual within groups.
 This can be done in ARLEQUIN R package.

 Fifth is to test the significance of correlation between mean genetic distances (Kimura two parameter model, 2KP) and geographic distances (Km) where possible.
-This can be done with Mantel Tests in R.
+This can be done with Mantel Tests in Ade4 package in R.

 Lastly is to conduct statistical tests to acertain the evolutionary nutrality in terms of Tajima's D and Fu's F. Also of interest is the haplotype diversity (h), nucleotide diversity (π) and number of segregating sites in each cluster.